Maurizio Sarri: Lazio

+After a one-year sabbatical, on 9 June 2021 Lazio announced the appointment of Sarri on a two-year contract.
+On 21 August, he made his debut on the bench, in a 3–1 league win over Empoli.
+He finished fifth in the league; in the 2021–22 Europa League, he lost the two-legged clash with Porto in the knockout phase.
+On 2 June 2022, his contract was extended for two more years until 2025.

+He improved his placing in his second season in Rome, taking the Biancocelesti to second place in the Serie A table and qualifying for the 2023–24 UEFA Champions League; however his team finished third in Group F of the 2022–23 Europa League and then, after the transfer to the UEFA Europa Conference League, they were eliminated by AZ in the round of 16.
+In his third season, he led the club to reach the Champions League knockout phase.
+On 12 March 2024, Sarri resigned as head coach.

-On 9 June 2021, Lazio announced the appointment of Sarri on a two-year contract.
+On 2 June 2025, after a 15-month sabbatical, Sarri was reappointed as head coach of Lazio on a two-year contract.

 Manager profile

 Tactics

-From a tactical standpoint, Sarri is known for his intelligence, attention to detail, and his meticulous approach as a manager when it comes to preparing matches during weekly training sessions.
+From a tactical standpoint, Sarri is known for his intelligence, attention to detail and his meticulous approach in preparing for matches during weekly training sessions.
 He often has his team prepare many different plays on set-pieces.
-One of the main trademarks of his highly organised system is a four-man back-line; his teams usually play a high defensive line and adopt the offside trap and a zonal marking system, as he requires his defensive players to be synchronised in their movements, anticipate plays, and look at the ball as a point of reference, not their opponents.
-Other key elements of Sarri's line-up are the presence of a deep-lying playmaker who dictates play in front of the back-line, such as Jorginho, and overlapping attacking full backs, in order to provide width to his team, as his players often attack from the flank, looking to play quick exchanges and make runs in behind into the box rather than deliver crosses into the area, however.
-As such, he favours dynamic wingers in his team, as well as defenders and goalkeepers who are comfortable on the ball, in order to help his team retain possession, and hard-working players who can implement his high pressing game.
+One of the main trademarks of his highly organised system is a four-man back-line.
+His teams usually play a high defensive line and adopt the offside trap and a zonal marking system.
+He requires his defensive players to be synchronised in their movements, anticipate plays, and look at the ball as a point of reference, not their opponents.
+Other key elements of Sarri's line-up are the presence of a deep-lying playmaker who dictates play in front of the back-line, such as Jorginho, and overlapping attacking full backs, to provide width to his team, as his players often attack from the flank, looking to play quick exchanges and make runs in behind into the box rather than deliver crosses into the area, however.
+As such, he favours dynamic wingers in his team, as well as defenders and goalkeepers who are comfortable on the ball, to help his team retain possession, and hard-working players who can implement his high pressing game.